How counselling helps with depression

 What if I do not feel any better after a few sessions?

 Some improvement is usually noticeable within six sessions, though the pace varies.
 If you do not feel the relationship is working or the approach is right for you, it is worth saying so.
-Finding the right fit sometimes takes more than one attempt, and that is a normal part of the process rather than a sign that counselling cannot help you.
+Finding the right fit At times takes more than one attempt, and that is a normal part of the process rather than a sign that counselling cannot help you.